6 weeks checkup

 - doctor

-The public health nurse will discuss topics such as:
+The public health nurse / doctor will discuss topics such as:

-- the child’s environment and safety (in Norwegian)
+- safety for newborns and infants (in Norwegian)

 Examinations